Konstantin Petrovich von Kaufmann: Administration

-The various temporary statutes under which Turkestan was administered from 1867–1886 gave von Kaufmann a great deal of latitude in policy.
-In 1868 he contacted experts in Moscow to identify Alexei and Olga Fedchenko to create an expedition to document the countries natural history.
+The various temporary statutes under which Turkestan was administered from 1867 to 1886 gave von Kaufmann a great deal of latitude in policy.
+In 1868 he contacted experts in Moscow to identify Alexei and Olga Fedchenko to create an expedition to document the country's natural history.

-Whilst Kaufmann was still extending the borders of the Russian Empire, he was creating a team to investigate and document the new territory.
+While Kaufmann was still extending the borders of the Russian Empire, he was creating a team to investigate and document the new territory.
 Kaufmann's team included statisticians, the Fedchenkos, the war artist Vasily Vereshchagin and later the educationalist Nikolai Ostroumov.
 Kaufmann wanted an investigation of a "newly and scarcely explored region".
 Kaufmann set up a Tashkent outpost of the Moscow Society of Devotees of Natural Science, Anthropology, and Ethnography (OLEAE).

 The Fedchenkos made three separate explorations between 1868 and 1872.
 These investigations were central to the Governor-General's policy as he wanted to see this information shared with Russians as well as locals.
 The local newspaper was used to publish the scientific findings.
 Kaufmann targeted the 1872 Moscow All-Russian Technical Exhibition as an opportunity to display the research of this new part of the Russian empire.

 Kaufmann was allowed to carry out administrative negotiations with neighbouring states on his own account, to establish and oversee the expenditure of the budget, set taxes, and establish the privileges of Russian subjects in the General-Gubernatorstvo; he also had the power to confirm and revoke death sentences passed in the Russian military courts.
-Nowhere else in the Russian Empire did a Military Governor-General have this kind of independence from central control, and nowhere else was there such obvious pessimism about the region’s potential for integration into the main body of the Empire.
+Nowhere else in the Russian Empire did a Military Governor-General have this kind of independence from central control, and nowhere else was there such obvious pessimism about the region's potential for integration into the main body of the Empire.
 Isolated geographically from European Russia by an expanse of Steppe that took two months to cross, it was isolated still more decisively in the minds of Tsarist officials by its dense, ancient and settled Islamic culture.
 In its early years under Kaufmann, Turkestan was thus also administratively isolated, with many distinctive institutions within the military bureaucracy, that was loosely superimposed on a largely unreformed native administration.